Why choose a 3RSystems, LLC™ trained contractor, contractor rep or Public Adjuster?

 With a contingency agreement contract, even after your right to cancel has expired you are still under no obligation to the contingency contractor if the insurance company legitimately denies your claim - legitimately being the key word.
 That should be clearly spelled out for you in "plain English" on the front of the contingency agreement contract and/or elsewhere.
 If it is not, ask the contractor to confirm in writing that they will abide by those terms.

-How your repairs are priced
+How your property damage repairs are priced

 Do you have a mortgage on your property?